rameshmisra/CarND-Semantic-Segmentation/README.md

 ```
 **Note** If running this in Jupyter Notebook system messages, such as those regarding test status, may appear in the terminal rather than the notebook.

-### Submission
-1. Ensure you've passed all the unit tests.
-2. Ensure you pass all points on [the rubric](https://review.udacity.com/#!/rubrics/989/view).
-3. Submit the following in a zip file.
- - `helper.py`
- - `main.py`
- - `project_tests.py`
- - Newest inference images from `runs` folder  (**all images from the most recent run**)

- ### Tips
-- The link for the frozen `VGG16` model is hardcoded into `helper.py`.
-The model can be found [here](https://s3-us-west-1.amazonaws.com/udacity-selfdrivingcar/vgg.zip)
-- The model is not vanilla `VGG16`, but a fully convolutional version, which already contains the 1x1 convolutions to replace the fully connected layers.
-Please see this [forum post](https://discussions.udacity.com/t/here-is-some-advice-and-clarifications-about-the-semantic-segmentation-project/403100/8?u=subodh.malgonde) for more information.
-A summary of additional points, follow.
-- The original FCN-8s was trained in stages.
-The authors later uploaded a version that was trained all at once to their GitHub repo.
-The version in the GitHub repo has one important difference: The outputs of pooling layers 3 and 4 are scaled before they are fed into the 1x1 convolutions.
-As a result, some students have found that the model learns much better with the scaling layers included.
-The model may not converge substantially faster, but may reach a higher IoU and accuracy.
-- When adding l2-regularization, setting a regularizer in the arguments of the `tf.layers` is not enough.
-Regularization loss terms must be manually added to your loss function. otherwise regularization is not implemented.

-### Using GitHub and Creating Effective READMEs
-If you are unfamiliar with GitHub , Udacity has a brief [GitHub tutorial](http://blog.udacity.com/2015/06/a-beginners-git-github-tutorial.html) to get you started.
-Udacity also provides a more detailed free [course on git and GitHub](https://www.udacity.com/course/how-to-use-git-and-github--ud775).

-To learn about REAMDE files and Markdown, Udacity provides a free [course on READMEs](https://www.udacity.com/courses/ud777), as well.

-GitHub also provides a [tutorial](https://guides.github.com/features/mastering-markdown/) about creating Markdown files.